 As a teenager decades ago, I read about a fascinating substance called DMT, that exists in many plants and even in the human body, which can be used to achieve extraordinary experiences.
-I had felt called to try ayahuasca (a plant based drink that contains DMT) for nearly 25 years.
+I had felt called to try ayahuasca (an all natural, plant based, psychotropic tea that contains DMT) for nearly 25 years.
 I've even had several email exchanges years ago with a leading DMT researcher (Dr. Rick Strassman, University of New Mexico).
 So it is something that has been on my bucket list for a very long time, and not something that just came up recently due to the fact that ayahuasca has gained a bit of popularity among educated, professionals and academics.
 Many studies have recently been published on ayahuasca, which is showing potential for therapeutic uses (including curing depression, and addictions), and demonstrating an excellent safety record (when precautions/contraindications are followed).
 There are two decent youtube videos I’d recommend for more information about what ayahuasca is and how it affects the brain:

 Here is a short informative video from ASAP Science called “Your Brain On Ayahuasca”:

 And this is a good Ted Talk on the subject from an entomologist/ecologist.
 You can skip the first 5 minutes of unnecessary intro if you want to cut to the chase.